cym13/cym13.github.io/source/ssl_tls_recommendations.rst

 You should not write your configuration yourself
 ------------------------------------------------

-Unless your aware of all the possibilities of your webserver and all cryptographic results that make such algorithm safer than such other one you won't get it right.
+Unless you're aware of all the possibilities of your webserver and all cryptographic results that make such algorithm safer than such other one you won't get it right.